British Airways inflight drinks

 Fine sustained bubbles.
 Classic excellent nose of peach, citrus, pear mingled with apricot and a biscuity vanilla edge from its lees aging.
 Elegant yet complex.

 This is no longer available in Club Europe except for some outstations.
-Piper-Heidsieck Monopole Bluetop Champagne is still a good champagne, but not as good as the true mix above.
+Piper-Heidsieck Monopole Bluetop Sparkling Wine is still a good Sparkling Wine, but not as good as the true mix above.
 Still, if you've paid several hundred quid for your ticket, you might as well enjoy more of this stuff from Reimes.

 The Piper-Heidsieck Monopole is also available in economy, if you pay for it.

-Occasionally you can find this champers in economy longhaul.
+Occasionally you can find this Sparkling Wine in economy longhaul.
 South Australian Carrington Vintage Brut is a nice, delightful, sparkling white, which only goes well on its own.

 Have it with beef, and you'll never live to regret it.
 Still not bad for toasting crossing the equator.
 11.5%

 Piper-Heidsieck Sparkling Wine BrutNo longer available - Sparkling Wine in Club.